 The actual process:

-- Outline (me): story structure, plot points, character arcs, themes
+- Outline (human): story structure, plot points, character arcs, themes

-- Draft (collaboration): feed outline + character templates, AI generates chapter, I review for consistency
+- Draft (collaboration): feed outline + character templates, AI generates the chapter, human reviews for consistency

-- Heat check (me): does tension build right?
+- Heat check (human): does tension build right?
 Characters behaving true?
 Pacing correct?

-- Polish (me): remove AI tells, add human moments AI can't write, verify emotional beats land
+- Polish (human): remove AI tells, add the moments AI can't write, verify the emotional beats land

 - Publish (system): format, cover, upload, market, repeat

-What I rewrote completely: sex scenes.
+What got rewritten completely: sex scenes.
 AI was technically accurate but mechanical.
 No humanity in the heat.
 Bodies moved like diagrams.

-Fixed it by writing those scenes myself.
-Taught AI through example.
+The fix was writing those scenes by hand and teaching the model through example.
 Eventually it learned.
 Sometimes.

-The split: I directed every chapter.
-Sometimes let AI drafts stand to see what happened.
-Some sections fully me.
+The split: every chapter directed.
+Some AI drafts left standing to see what happened.
+Some sections fully human.
 Some collaborative.
-Some pure AI just to test boundaries.
+Some pure machine, just to test the boundary.

 The Technical Layer